jkayani/jkayani.github.io/projects/index.markdown

 permalink: /projects/
 ---

 Throughout my short-lived programming career, I’ve been lucky to be part of several cool projects.
-Check out a few snippets of my work (or just go to my [Github](http://github.com/jkayani) directly):
+Here are a few personal/team projects, and check out my [Github](http://github.com/jkayani) for some of my open source contributions.

 ### [Candidata: The USAPI (2016)](http://candidata.herokuapp.com/)